AnalyticsLoL/SummonerInsight/README.md

 - [ ] Make dark mode and day mode pages using css var
 - [ ] Add a open/close menu to show more elements of games (check op.gg for ref)
 - [ ] Add tags with First Blood, First Tower etc...
-- [ ] Give more match infos on the same view, feeling like infos is to concised right now, (Maybe show less infos for matches when match menu closed)

 ## Feedbacks
 - Team Summoner names two columns take too much space